 If you have OSA and use a CPAP machine, travelling can take a bit more planning.

 When you’re planning your trip, think about:

-If you’re travelling abroad, your sleep clinic can give you a letter explaining your CPAP machine for customs and security officials in case they ask.
+If you’re travelling abroad, your sleep clinic can give you a letter explaining your CPAP machine for customs and security officials.

 If you’re flying:

 - carry your CPAP as hand luggage.
 Check with your airline to see if you’ll get the usual allocation of hand luggage as well

 - check if your airline can provide power for your machine during flights, especially long-haul flights

 - if you’re going on a long-haul flight and feel worried, you could think about using an intra-oral device.
 If so, have some practice sessions to get used to wearing it